yykids/RDS/en/console-guide.md

 ## DB Instances

+### High Availability

+* When failure measures are taken for high-availability instance, the new master instance does not inherit the backup of the existing master instance.

 ### Instance Type

 * DB instances can be created in all types provided by TOAST Compute & Network.

 ### Backups

-* RDS provides backups in the same size as data volume.
-* When the backup volume is full, it is uploaded to Object Storage from the oldest.
-* Backups stored in Object Storage are charged separately by capacity.
+* RDS executes all backups, and then uploads and saves newly created backups on its own object storage.
+* For auto backups, backup volume is provided for free, as much as the data volume of the original instance.
 * If you don't want extra charges, be aware of the backup cycle.
 * Performance may be degraded during backups.
 * It is recommended to back up during when service load is low.